redhym/redhym/README.md

 - 👋 Hi, I’m Hyma!
-I am an aspiring Data Analyst.
+Data Analyst.
 Here to learn and practise more to land a job in this field.
 - 🔍 I am interested in sharing my projects and build a portfolio.
 - 📫 Reach me @ hr274078@gmail.com